sanheensethi/notes/DBMS.md

 > Attribute : It is used to describe the property of an entity, for e.g. Student has attributes like rollnumber , name , dob , address etc.

-> Relationship : It is used to describe the relationship between entities.
+> Relationship : It is used to describe the connection between entities.

 `Enrolled in` is a relationship that exists between entities Student and Course.